Site Map

 SRS may damage tissue around the area being treated.
 As compared to other types of radiation therapy, CyberKnife treatment is much less likely to damage nearby healthy tissue.

-Brain swelling may occur in people who receive treatment to the brain.
+Brain swelling and tumor breakdown (called necrosis) may occur in people who receive treatment to the brain.
 Swelling usually goes away without treatment.
 But some people may need medicines to control this swelling.
 In rare cases, surgery with incisions (open surgery) is needed to treat the brain swelling caused by the radiation.

 Before the Procedure

-Before the treatment, you will have MRI or CT scans.
-These images help your doctor determine the specific treatment area.
+Before the treatment, you will have MRI or CT scans or both.
+You may also have a PET scan.
+These images help your radiation doctor (usually a radiation oncologist) determine the specific treatment area.

 The day before your procedure: